postolachivlad/pokedex/README.md

 A simple sanity check test exists in spec/app_spec.rb.
 You can run the full test suite (all the tests within the spec directory) with `rake` from your terminal.

-There's no pressure to add more tests, especially for the sinatra app, although as you add library files you are encouraged to test them.
-This is not mandatory and just considered a bonus.
+**For bonus points:** Additional tests as you add library files are encouraged, but not mandatory.
+When you're testing, think about what is important to test, and what is not.
+(Hint: The Sinatra framework's functionality is probably covered by Sinatra's own [tests](https://github.com/sinatra/sinatra/tree/master/test)...)